 We operate two distribution facilities.
 The first facility, located in Romeoville, Illinois, is approximately 317,000 square feet in size, including an overflow facility.
-During fiscal 2008, we began operating a second distribution facility in Phoenix, Arizona that is approximately 330,000 square feet in size.
-We intend to open a third distribution center in fiscal 2012 to support our future growth needs.
+The second distribution facility is in Phoenix, Arizona and is approximately 330,000 square feet in size.
+We intend to open a third distribution center, located in Chambersburg, Pennsylvania, in fiscal 2012 to support our future growth needs.
+The Chambersburg warehouse contains approximately 373,000 square feet.

 Inventory is shipped from our suppliers to our distribution facilities.
-We carry over 21,000 products and replenish our stores with such products primarily in eaches (i.e., less-than-case quantities), which allows us to ship less than an entire case when only one or two of a particular product is required.
+We carry over 20,000 products and replenish our stores with such products primarily in eaches (i.e., less-than-case quantities), which allows us to ship less than an entire case when only one or two of a particular product is required.
 Our distribution facilities use warehouse management and warehouse control software systems, which have been upgraded or installed in the last two years.
 All products are bar-coded, which supports real-time inventory management and processing accuracy throughout the distribution center.
 Store replenishment order selection is performed using industry standard put-to-light and various other wireless technologies.
 Product is delivered to stores using a broad network of contract carriers.